weilitee/mrdiy/README.md

-# MRDIY Junior Data Engineer Assessment
+# SQL and Python Assessment

 ---